-10 Return to the market
+Return to the market

 Who will buy this beautiful drawing, who will engage and be willing to share: the circular path of endless production and liberation through unselfish care?

-After all the making and introspection, it's time take our drawing and show it to the world.
-In the Zen tradition, the image presented in stage ten is of an experienced practitioner entering a public place and offering wisdom.
-Artists will especially relate to the market as the last transition in the journey.
+After all the mark making and introspection, it is time to take our drawing and show it to the world.
+The last ox herding picture is an experienced monk entering a public market and offering wisdom.
+Artists may consider showing their work as the last step in the journey.
 The picture is done, now time to share the message and get rewarded for the effort.